etases/EduBlock.Report/Requirement.md

   * Teacher is assigned to the class.
   * Teacher is in the class.
   * Student is in the class.
-* **Postconditions:** Subject teacher successfully change student's grade of their subject.
+* **Postconditions:** Subject teacher successfully change student's score of their subject.
 * **Flow of Events:**
   * Teacher go to EduBlock.
   * Teacher login with username and password.